 The genus Leporillus contains two species.
-Leporillus apicalis, the lesser stick-nest rat is listed as extinct nationally, and as critically endangered (presumed extinct) on the IUCN Red List.
+Leporillus apicalis, the lesser stick-nest rat is listed as extinct nationally, and as extinct on the IUCN Red List.

 10. Consultations

 The Western Australian Department of Biodiversity, Conservation and Attractions, The South Australian Department of Environment and Water, the New South Wales Office of Environment and Heritage, and Professor John Woinarski were consulted in the preparation of this document.